lbai001/xotv_challenge/README.md

 ## Reducers
 - Simplereducer handles data storage, you could find userList and photos mounted to the store after the actions are called.
 Errors are also mounted in the Errors section of the store.

+## Styles
+- Style library used : ant design component library

+## Things could do better
+- Hide keys in env variables
+- photo grid needs to be styled according to photo size

 ## Available Scripts

 In the project directory, you can run: